 (1) Represents the aggregate grant date fair value of restricted stock and performance shares and stock option awards granted under the LTIP during the applicable period in accordance with FASB ASC Topic 718.
 The aggregate grant date fair value is the amount that we would expense in our financial statements over the award's vesting schedule.
-Assumptions used in the calculation of these amounts and vesting details are included in footnote 14 to our audited consolidated financial statements for the fiscal year ended December 31, 2011 included in our 2011 Form 10-K. These amounts reflect our accounting expense for these awards and do not correspond to the actual value that may be recognized by the officers.
+Assumptions used in the calculation of these amounts and vesting details are included in footnote 14 to our audited consolidated financial statements for the fiscal year ended December 31, 2012 included in our 2012 Form 10-K. These amounts reflect our accounting expense for these awards and do not correspond to the actual value that may be recognized by the officers.
+Below is a breakout of the 2010, 2011 and 2012 performance share grant date fair values assuming target performance and maximum performance (in the case of maximum, based on the maximum number of shares multiplied by the stock price on the grant date).